Professor and Associate Department Head

 CURRENT RESEARCH PROJECTS

-- An exploration of constraints to career mobility among black and non-black women in recreation and sport organizations
+- An exploration of constraints to career mobility among African Americans in recreation and sport organizations

 - Institutional evil and its impact on the culture of recreation and sport organizations

 - An examination of the relationship between the religiosity and spirituality of black fathers who were former high-performing athletes and the religiosity and spirituality of their children engaged in college sports

 - Member, Diversity and Engagement Faculty Advisory Board, UTK Division of Diversity and Engagement

 - Member, Office of Diversity, Equity, and Inclusion, Faculty Advisory Board, CEHHS

 - Chair, Mentoring Committee, College of Education, Health and Human Sciences